 The 8.25 percent rate of return assumption is at the upper end of investment return assumptions used by other retirement plans in the United States.
-The 10-year historical rate of return of 5.9 percent experienced by the Retirement Plan on its investments is less than its 8.25 percent investment return assumption.
+The 10-year historical rate of return of 5.3 percent experienced by the Retirement Plan on its investments is less than its 8.25 percent investment return assumption.
 In 2014, the Plan's actuary's recommended that the Board consider lowering this assumption in future years.
-According to the Plan's Executive Director, the Plan's Investment Consultant expects the Plan's asset allocation to achieve a total average annualized ten year return of 8.35 percent.
+The Plan's Investment Consultant expects the Plan's asset allocation to achieve a total average annualized ten year return of 8.28 percent.
 We recommend that the reasonableness of this assumption be examined annually, rather than waiting for the next experience study in 2019.